FaFre/weblibre-docs-legacy/content/Tabs/Containers/Features/Tor Proxy.md

 title: Tor Proxy
 draft: false
 ---
-A **Tor proxy** is a privacy-enhancing tool that routes your internet traffic through the **Tor (The Onion Router) network**.
+The **Tor™ software** is a privacy-enhancing tool that routes your internet traffic through the **Tor™ (The Onion Router) network**.
 By relaying your requests through multiple encrypted nodes (relays) worldwide, Tor helps **anonymize your online activities** and protect your identity.

+Tor software is a trademark of The Tor Project; all rights reserved.

-## How Tor Proxy Works
+## How the Tor Proxy Works

 - **Multi-layered Encryption:** Each request is encrypted multiple times and sent through a series of Tor relays.
 Each relay decrypts only enough information to know where to send the data next, but never the full path or the original source.
 - **Anonymity by Design:** This process makes it **extremely difficult to trace your internet activity** back to you.
 No single relay knows both your identity and your destination.